Simlomb/PolluxSimTools/README.md

 (2) This tool has been tested with Python 2.7.15rc1 there might be some incompatibilities with python 3.

+(3) Please add the path to the folder /data_reference/cdbs to your .bashrc like this:
+    export PYSYN_CDBS=/path_to_simulator/PolluxSimTools/data_reference/cdbs

 With this new tool the calculations are quite easy.
 You would need to have python and install bokeh (https://bokeh.pydata.org/en/latest/docs/installation.html) and this should be all (you can contact me if you have issues).